jgerstmayr/EXUDYN/docs/RST/Examples/ComputeSensitivitiesExample.rst

    # Copyright:This file is part of Exudyn.
 Exudyn is free software.
 You can redistribute it and/or modify it under the terms of the Exudyn license.
 See 'LICENSE.txt' for more details.
    #
    #+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-   import sys
-   sys.path.append('../TestModels')            #for modelUnitTest as this example may be used also as a unit test from modelUnitTests import ExudynTestStructure, exudynTestGlobals

    import exudyn as exu
    from exudyn.itemInterface import *